Florida State Road 46: County Road 46

 County Road 46 is a county extension of State Road 46 in Mount Dora in Lake County in Florida.
 It runs along East First Avenue from CR Old 441 in the west to a diamond interchange with U.S. Route 441 and SR 46 in the east.
 West of Old CR 441, East First Avenue is a city street in Mount Dora.

-County Road 46A (Lake County)
+State Road 46A and County Road 46A (Lake County)

-County Road 46A is a county suffixed route of SR 46 along the southwest side of Seminole State Forest in Lake County.
-It runs along East First Avenue from State Road 44 northeast of Mount Dora and Eustis to SR 46 and State Road 429 northeast of Mount Plymouth.
+State Road 46A and County Road 46A are a contiguous pair of suffixed routes of SR 46 along the southwest side of Seminole State Forest in Lake County.
+It runs along East First Avenue from State Road 44 northeast of Mount Dora and Eustis.
+The road transitions from county to state maintenance slightly north of the junction with SR 46 at the point where the divided median ends, and SR 46A continues to SR 429 northeast of Mount Plymouth.
+The entire road is signed as CR 46A.